Kremlin: No final decision yet on Black Sea grain deal

-MOSCOW, July 5 (Reuters) - The Kremlin said on Wednesday that it has not taken a final decision about whether to extend the Black Sea grain deal.
+MOSCOW, July 5 (Reuters) - Russia said on Wednesday that it has not taken a final decision about whether to extend the Black Sea grain deal which is due to expire on July 17.

 (Reporting by Reuters; Editing by Mark Trevelyan)